 A lot of us have bad habits that we would like to get off of our shoulders.
 For some, it might mean de-cluttering the house, or cleaning out emails, or even stop binge-watching television.
 For most of us, however, we fall victims to one of the most dangerous and life-changing habits: eating sweets.
-While some doctors claim that not all sugars are bad for us, always eating them is dangerous to our health.
-There are a few ways in which we can move away from turning to sweets when we have the urge.
-Below are five quick ways to begin to remove sweets from our diets.

 Go Cold Turkey